 that lifted up their horn…to scatter it – this word “scattered” in Hebrew is “Zarah,” the same word used for Jezreel, who was Hosea’s first son: “EL” “ZARAH” – God scatters.
 And the meaning is the same here, believers scattered by false teachings, created by the power of the beast.

-with a measuring line in his hand – is this the Angel of YHVH who holds the measuring rod, to measure the true temple of God in Ezekiel 40:3, and New Jerusalem in Revelation 21:15?
+with a measuring line in his hand – as we shall see, this is the Angel of YHVH who holds the measuring rod, to measure the true temple of God in Ezekiel 40:3, and New Jerusalem in Revelation 21:15.

 the Angel who talked with me was going out – As we mentioned under Zechariah 1:9, the Angel “who talked” (haddober) with me should always the Angel of YHVH; just as He is also the one who always speaks to John in the Book of Revelation.
-This Angel was identified as YHVH, Christ, in Ezekiel 44:2,5, and Revelation 22:7.
-In the Book of Ezekiel, He used the measuring line, to measure the dimensions of the true Church, by His Gospel.
+This Angel was identified as YHVH, Christ 1 in Ezekiel 44:2,5, and Revelation 22:7.
+In the Book of Ezekiel, He used the measuring rod, to measure the dimensions of the true Church, by His Gospel.

 another angel was coming out to meet him, and said to Him, “run, speak to that young man” – this “other” Angel speaks as the Word, as clearly indicated by the phrase that appears verse 9 and 11: “then you will know that the YHVH of Hosts (the Most High) has sent Me.”